Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

   -World Metadata are now written in JSON format.
   -Grandfather Clock will no longer signalize a Vanilla Circuit and thus works only in Advanced Circuits.
+  -Fixed a bug introduced with 1.0.1 where a Music Box could not be switched by signals.
   -Fixed a bug causing wrong NPCs to be moved by statues - this could also have lead to exceptions.
   -Fixed a bug causing some configuration settings not to be